CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/grpo.md

       </div>
     </details>

-11. **Enable adding attachments** – Allows you to add attachments to documents.
+11. **Enable adding attachments**: Allows you to add attachments to documents.
 If a scanner is used, this option automatically activates the camera to capture and attach a photo.

-12. **Enable setting Tax Date** – This option allows you to select a tax date on the Remarks form.
+12. **Enable setting Tax Date**: This option allows you to select a tax date on the Remarks form.

     <details>
     <summary>Click here to expand</summary>